feinleib/filibustr/README.md

   retrieve data for all Congresses by default.
 If specified, Congress numbers cannot be greater than the `current_congress()` (i.e., you cannot try to get future data).

+- `local`: Whether to read the data from a local file, as opposed to the Voteview website.
+Default is `TRUE`.
+If the local file does not exist, will fall back to reading from Voteview.

+- `local_dir`: The directory containing the local file.
+Defaults to the working directory.

+**Note:** Especially when working with large datasets, reading data from Voteview can take a long time.
+If you are repeatedly loading the same static dataset (i.e., not including information from the current Congress), it may be useful to download the dataset as a CSV from Voteview so you can read that local file instead of having to use the web interface.

 Here is the table returned by `get_voteview_members()`.